Lectures: Wednesday, 9:00, S3 (Lubomír Bulej)

 About

 Programming is not just a matter of writing a program that runs (correctly), or implementing a particular algorithm.
 Modern programming has become a task in managing structural complexity of computer systems.
 For small-scale programs, which often serve as a wrapper (handling inputs and outputs) for some algorithm, the (structural) complexity is dominated by the abstractions, operations, and data structures required to implement the algorithm.
-In medium-sized programs and large-scale software systems, the complexity due to algorithm and the associated data structures stops dominating as the program becomes complex as a result of the number of concepts and their interactions.
+In medium-sized programs and large-scale software systems, the complexity due to algorithm and the associated data structures is no longer the dominating factor, because the program becomes complex as a result of the number of concepts and their interactions.
 For such programs, design plays a critical role as the ability to develop and maintain such programs surpasses the capacity of a single person.

 In such projects, the ability of team members to communicate effectively becomes extremely important, and the source code of a software system becomes one of the communication channels, which also happens to exactly reflect the current state of the system.
 While source code quality is (usually) not directly related to correct function of a software system, it does have a significant impact on other important aspects, such as readability, maintainability, and together with design also extensibility and reusability.